Personal Needs Allowance

 What happens if the Medicaid recipient doesn’t use up their entire personal needs allowance before the end of the calendar month?

 The personal needs allowance need not all be spent before the end of the money, but the Medicaid recipient has to be careful to not let the personal needs allowance accumulate to the point where they have more than $2,000 in total assets (from all sources, not just the aggregate personal needs allowance).

 If the Medicaid recipient accumulates over $2,000 in assets, they will no longer be Medicaid eligible.
 The Medicaid recipient, or their trustee or agent under a valid durable power of attorney, must be on alert for this.
-It would be a shame to lose medicaid eligibility, even for a month, when it is just so easy to spend the personal needs allowance to prevent the older adult from being deemed medicaid ineligible.
+It would be a shame to lose Florida Medicaid eligibility, even for a month, when it is just so easy to spend the personal needs allowance to prevent the older adult from being deemed Medicaid ineligible.